 Take out a CD or download music from the country you’ll be visiting.
 Music is very important in many cultures so listening to the country’s music is a way to get to know the culture before you get there!

-Many libraries rent movies (if you can't find what you're looking for online)!
+Besides finding a movie online, many libraries rent movies, too!
 You might be able to find one that's set in the country you're headed to!

 Not the “Fake News”